Border reivers: Border warfare and the rise of Surnames

-The Border reivers emerged between the end of the First Scottish War of Independence and the Wars of the Roses, as fortified defenses in England began appear during this period; the earliest example for an elaborate nickname appears in this period, with John "Out with the sword" Turnbull (early 15th century).

-It was during this turbulent period that surnames and heidsmen likely emerged, reflecting the region's descent into endemic warfare and banditry.
-These kinship groups and leaders were vital for organising defence, raids, and social order in a lawless frontier where traditional authority had broken down.
+The Border reivers emerged between the end of the First Scottish War of Independence and the Wars of the Roses, as fortified defences in England began to appear during this period.
+It was during this turbulent period that Surnames and heidsmen likely emerged as kin-based leaders who organised defence, raids, and rudimentary social order amid endemic warfare and the collapse of traditional authority.

-During Edward II's reign, men in the liberties of Tynedale and Redesdale received immunity from land confiscation, a deliberate policy to secure their loyalty for Scottish campaigns.
+Edward II gave the men in the liberties of Tynedale and Redesdale immunity from land confiscation, a deliberate policy to secure their loyalty for Scottish campaigns.
 These liberties often provided sanctuary for raiders and fugitives, with a formal protected status emerging through Edward's policies.

 The Wars of Independence severely impacted the Borders, leading to the displacement of many local gentry families due to violence and instability.
 After the Battle of Bannockburn (1314), the weakened English crown effectively abandoned northern England, issuing scorched earth retreat orders that were often ignored by English borderers who joined in the plunder.
 Many families who did leave never to return.
-However, following the English victory at Halidon Hill (1333), both older and newly emergent Surnames began to re-establish themselves in the region.
+However, following the English victory at Halidon Hill (1333), both older and newly emergent surnames began to re-establish themselves in the region.
+It has been argued that these newcomers, many of whom had acquired wealth and status through military service, encouraged established local families to engage in criminal activity.

 In the aftermath of the Battle of Bannockburn, a new type of soldier emerged from the northern counties: the hobelar.
 These lightly armoured cavalrymen, mounted on hardy fell ponies and equipped with lances or bows, rose to prominence during the reign of Edward III.
+The town of Appleby-in-Westmorland was burnt during this time and there was still evidence of its devastation until Henry VIII time.

 Following Edward Balliol's defeat at the Battle of Halidon Hill (1333), England expanded into southern Scotland and neglected governance of the traditional border region, creating a power vacuum that fostered lawlessness.
 Despite the Treaty of Berwick ending the Wars of Scottish Independence after David II's return from English captivity in 1357, border raiding continued as an established way of life.